“All disease begins in the gut.” -Hippocrates

 I’ve already begun working on a gluten-free sourdough starter as well as sauerkraut, with many more recipes that I look forward to trying.

-You can also do a simple whole foods cleanse to give your digestive system a break every once in a while.
+You can also do simple whole food cleanse to give your digestive system a break every once in a while.
 This will also give your body more energy to focus on cleansing toxins.

 There are also herbs that may help cleanse the digestive system like black walnut hull (especially useful for parasites – and yes you have them, most people do), and cascara sagrada.
 It’s most helpful (and safest) if you work with a holistic health care professional so that you can learn how to use the herbs correctly and in the right amounts for your body.